 A son, Patrick was born to John and Jackie Kennedy.

 Patrick Kennedy died aged 2 days from a lung condition.

-Kennedy proposed a joint space exploratin project with the Soviet Union but Kruschev declined the offer.
+JFK proposed a joint space exploration project with the Soviet Union but Kruschev declined the offer.

 1963 (1st November)